indjev99/Microbit-Game-Suite/README.md

 Game suite for the BBC Micro:bit.

 Games included:
-* Snake
+* Snake - Control the snake to eat food and avoid hitting yourself.
+A - turn counter-clockwise, B - turn clockwise.
+* Dode - Control your character on the bottom to avoid getting hit by the falling black.
+A - move left, B - move right.

 Games in development:
-* Dodge
+* Pong

 Planned games:
-* Pong
 * Maze
 * Space Invaders

-Controls in all menus:
+Controls in menus:
 * A - select/confirm
 * B - next/back

-In-game controls should be intuitive.

 - - - -